Be Driven by the Arts

 supplies and materials

-Total cash payments for items necessary for completion of the project, such as paper, canvas, paint, clay, lumber and nails, photographic supplies, scripts and scores, etc. Itemize these expenses in detailed budget.
+Total cash payments for items necessary for completion of the project, such as paper, canvas, paint, clay, lumber and nails, photographic supplies, scripts and scores, etc. Itemize these expenses according to the grant guidelines.

 support materials